 Tip: You can use the RegEdit tool in Windows to verify that your API usage is functional.

 - Write to a File (e.g. malware dropper): Create a file called

 fake-malware-dropped.exein the same directory as the executable.
 In this file, write the standard EICAR antivirus test string obtained from https://www.eicar.org/?page_id=3950.
 This is clever piece of code - it's printable ASCII characters, but is also a legitimate 16-bit DOS program that prints the string "EICAR-STANDARD-ANTIVIRUS-TEST-FILE!".
 Anti-virus programs will detect this as a test threat but take real actions, such as quarantining the file and notifying the user.
-Sorry 64-bit Windows users, you won't be able to run it - I had to roll back to a Windows XP VM to run it.
+Sorry 64-bit Windows users, you won't be able to run it - I had to launch an old Windows XP VM to run it.

 - Communicate over the Internet (e.g. command & control): Retrieve the file stored at

 Mozilla/5.0 (Windows NT 6.3; Trident/7.0; rv:11.0) totally not Malware.
 Print the HTML to the console.
 Note: Ensure that you have read the entire file, not just the first part of it!